Contact us

 Condition Improvement Fund (CIF)

-In line with the new education estates standards, CIF will be replaced by a new capital maintenance allocation model from autumn 2028.
+In line with the new education estates standards, the Condition Improvement Fund will be replaced by a new capital maintenance allocation model from autumn 2028.
+Here is what you need to know about CIF ending.

 Key Dates For CIF